Welcome to Introduction to Programming!

 - Click Subscribe.

-NOTE: We will be discussing material from the first two chapters of this book at our first class.
-This is the reason that these readings and activities have been assigned prior to our first meeting on the syllabus.
+NOTE: We will be discussing material from the first chapter of this book at our first class.
+You’ll see this on the syllabus.

 Piazza is an online tool for asking and answering questions for all students, TAs and instructors in CS302.
 Piazza is available to you anywhere you have access to the internet.
 It is delivered and supported by a company called Piazza.